Angel-Ceballos/car-grouping/README.md

 ```
 <img src="./display/jetson_nano.png" width="700" />

 Thanks for the challenge, its was really fun!
+For a detailed implemetation of optimization plus deployment on the jetson check out my other project [smart-parking.](https://github.com/Angel-Ceballos/smart-parking)